 Your match meeting may be in-person or via Zoom.
 Your case manager from the agency is present and will help facilitate the conversation.
 We talk about how you came to surrogacy, your expectations for the journey, as well as those harder topics like your thoughts on pregnancy complications.
 It is an organic, honest conversation.

 99% of the time, everyone is giddy to move forward and match.
 However, we always tell both sides that they’re welcome to have a repeat meeting or meet with another match.
-We want everyone to be completely comfortable about moving forward together.
+Here at the Hawaii Surrogacy Center, we want everyone to be completely comfortable about moving forward together.

 Helpful Tips for Matching

-We also need to share what will NOT get you matched quicker.
+We also need to share what will NOT get your surrogate match process quicker.

 - Trying to pay us more money.
 We do not have a “get matched quick” extra agency fee.
 If an agency offers this, we think this is a red flag.